 Comments from teachers and librarians

 When classroom teachers come up to me and say “this is the best author visit ever” and mean it- it doesn’t get much better than this!
 I always look at an author visit as a wedding.
 With all the planning, and time invested you want people to enjoy themselves.
 Well, they certainly did.
 I’ve never had a 100 percent response like this before.
 My principal was able to attend for a few minutes – but in those few minutes, whispered to me “let’s book him in 2 years”.
 WOW!

 Matt’s been the best author visit we’ve had!

 You were the first author that we’ve had who showed how computers and technology are so integral to your work.
 That was truly unique.

 The presentations were a perfect length and absolutely appropriate for the audiences.
 It is so wonderful that the performances are so tailored to the audiences.

 When you have children stop at your house to tell you how good the visiting author was and that is all they could talk about the next day…it shows what a success it was.
 It has been a week since the visit and I cannot keep the books on my shelves.

 In my programs I talk about the process of writing and illustrating picture books.
 Each talk focuses on one of my books.
 It is VERY IMPORTANT that the students have read or heard some of my books.
 At the very least they should have read book that I will be presenting to them.
 Most presentations begin with a reading of the book, except for Benjamin Franklinstein and Mad Scientist Academy (see below).

-Mad Scientist Academy: The Dinosaur Disaster
+Mad Scientist Academy: The Dinosaur Disaster or The Weather Disaster

 (Best for grades 2-6)